abhisha1991/w266_final_project/analysis/README.md

 ```
 Prediction:
 ```
-*The Clinton Foundation is a charity that does good works*, but it also takes money from countries that do
+The Clinton Foundation is a charity that does good works, but it also takes money from countries that do
 ```

 Model:
 gpt3-tldr_davinci

-The above highlighted italicized prediction shows that GPT-3 was hallucinating outputs.
+The phrase: _"The Clinton Foundation is a charity that does good works"_ in the prediction shows that GPT-3 was hallucinating outputs.
 This text never existed in the context, linked here.

 #### Poor Relevance